 More than 60 adults took part in the study and received either a placebo or a course of one of four common antibiotics: clindamycin, ciprofloxacin, minocycline, or amoxicillin.
 Samples of both oral and gut bacteria were taken before and after the study, and follow-up samples were taken throughout the year.
 While the oral bacteria population seemed to recover quickly, the gut was another story.

-According to the study, published recently in mBio, “…even a single antibiotic treatment in healthy individuals contributes to the risk of resistance development and leads to long-lasting detrimental shifts in the gut microbiome.”
+According to the study findings, published in mBio, “…even a single antibiotic treatment in healthy individuals contributes to the risk of resistance development and leads to long-lasting detrimental shifts in the gut microbiome.”
 The reality is that antibiotics don’t discriminate; they kill a lot of good bacteria along with the bad, and those good bacteria make up most of our natural defenses.
-Without them, our health may suffer.
+(Remember, at least 70% of our immune system is in the gut.)